Van-Nostrand/chessboard/README.md

 # Chess!
 This is a project that has haunted me since College.
 I originally tried to do it in Java but screwed it up at the time.
 After, I was too busy to get around to finishing it.
 I've thought about it many times over the years so I figured I'd try to finish it for fun.

-### Where it's at (August 2 2020)
+### Where it's at (August 3 2020)
 I've built a rudimentary "pawn promotion menu".
-It's functional...
-Fixed a few pawn attack bugs
+It's functional... in the process of styling it

 ### Todo: for now
+* focus on styling for the next few days
 * optimize code: it's a disorganized mess
-* restructure the styles - use external css files
-  * change how dead pieces are displayed

 ### Todo: in the future
 * implement "click and drag to move" for pieces